oracle/bpftune/docs/bpftune.rst

                 to the system.
 On exit, bpftune summarizes the changes made and rolls back to the sysctl values that were set prior to bpftune running.

+         -p, --port

+                TCP port to listen on for queries.
+If not specified, use an ephemeral localhost port.

+         -q, --query

+                Query bpftune.
+Supported queries include

+                help        - show supported queries
+                summary     - show summary of changes made by tuners tuners      - show loaded tuners and their state tunables    - show supported tunables for loaded tuners